 A student who returns to AUM on academic probation after an academic suspension will be placed on indefinite suspension whenever his or her cumulative grade point average at AUM is less than the grade point average identified above (under the heading Academic Suspension) for the applicable class level.
-A student will not be placed on indefinite suspension at the end of a semester in which a 2.00 (C) average is earned, but will be continued on academic probation.
-Indefinite suspension will be for a period of at least two terms (more than two terms if there are multiple indefinite suspensions), summer being counted as any other term and the student may be readmitted only after submitting a petition for readmission to the associate vice chancellor for Academic and Student Affairs and interviewing with the Readmission Committee (this committee is made up of a representative of the Office of Academic Affairs and a representative of the Records Office) and on the basis of adequate evidence of the student's ability, maturity and motivation.
+A student will not be placed on indefinite suspension at the end of a semester in which a 2.00 (C) average is earned but will be continued on academic probation.
+Indefinite suspension will be for a period of at least two terms (more than two terms if there are multiple indefinite suspensions), summer being counted as any other term, and the student may be readmitted only after submitting a petition for readmission to the associate provost and interviewing with the Readmission Committee and on the basis of adequate evidence of the student's ability, maturity and motivation.

-No credit earned at another institution by a student on indefinite suspension from AUM will be used in clearing a suspension or in meeting requirements for an
+No credit earned at another institution by a student on indefinite suspension from AUM will be used in clearing a suspension or in meeting requirements for an AUM degree.

-&lt;sup>2 Only the institution GPA earned at AUM is used to determine the probation and suspension status (regardless of what the overall GPA may be for transfer students).
+2 Only the institution GPA earned at AUM is used to determine the probation and suspension status (regardless of what the overall GPA may be for transfer students).